 - Property division: This can be a bit trickier to figure out until you get closer to your actual divorce but it is worth putting in the effort now.
 The focus of your division efforts should be who will keep possession of the marital home.
 It does not have to be the person who is living in it during your separation.

 If you have questions about separation agreements and the divorce process in North Carolina in general, you can call 800.705.8950 and connect with Hopper Law Firm.
-Our Raleigh divorce attorneys would be happy to get you more information in a case evaluation.
+Our Raleigh divorce attorney would be happy to get you more information in a case evaluation.